 - Eligibility and Data Validation: applications go through an initial review to ensure a full application was submitted and is eligible.
 Application materials submitted are crossed referenced with Portal to ensure consistency.
 If inconsistency exist, characteristics or documentation will be reconciled to match the application materials submitted.
-Applicants may be notified by Minnesota Housing staff should characteristics be reconciled. - Scoring: applications are scored based on self-score or Minnesota Housing score in accordance with the Self-Scoring Worksheet and Scoring Guide.
-Projects are then ranked based on the score and categorized by Project Type, geographic area and deferred funding priorities.

-- Early selection determination: applicants are notified if their application is not moving forward in the process.
+Applicants may be notified by Minnesota Housing staff should characteristics be reconciled.
+Reconciliation may include, but is not limited to, aligning the Multifamily Workbook(s) with the proposal type, determination of the project type(s), geographic area, and/or unit-mix. - Scoring: applications are ranked based on self-score or Minnesota Housing score in accordance with the Self-Scoring Worksheet and Scoring Guide.
+Projects are then ranked based on the score and categorized by project type, geographic area and deferred funding priorities. - Early selection determination: applicants are notified if their application is not moving forward in the process.
 The early selection determination is not applicable to HTC Round 2. - Feasibility: applications are further processed and reviewed in accordance with the application selection and funding requirements. - Board: final recommendations are subject to approval by the board of directors, which concludes the application evaluation period.